When we buy a motorcycle helmet, we like to assume that they are fit for purpose and provide a decent level of protection in the event of an accident.

 In the last 20 years, there have been significant technological, design and engineering advancements in motorcycle helmet production.

-Therefore it was becoming imperative that new revisions were put in place to cover the abundance of new features and materials that helmets are packed with.
+Therefore, new revisions needed to be made to cover the abundance of new features and materials that helmets are packed with.

 When do they come into effect?